CryptoVirtuoso/idea/docs/Privacy.md

-Due to the global nature of the blockchain and the WAX platform, products and services, your data may be shared globally.
+Due to the global nature of the blockchain and the MU platform, products and services, your data may be shared globally.

 Your Controls and Choices

-WAX affiliates, our partners and other third parties may provide you with the ability to exercise certain controls and choices regarding our collection, use and sharing of your information.
+MU affiliates, our partners and other third parties may provide you with the ability to exercise certain controls and choices regarding our collection, use and sharing of your information.
 In accordance with applicable law, your controls and choices may include:

 Correcting, updating, and deleting your registration account.
-However, in order for the WAX platform to function correctly, all transactions made by you or person(s) authorized by you on your account will permanently remain tied to the unique (anonymized) identification number associated with your WAX wallet.
+However, in order for the MU platform to function correctly, all transactions made by you or person(s) authorized by you on your account will permanently remain tied to the unique (anonymized) identification number associated with your MU wallet.
 This information is stored within the blockchain and cannot be altered or deleted;

 Choosing or changing your choices for subscriptions, newsletters, and alerts;